mpsc-io/branding/user_guide/blog/2023-04-16-uc-distributed-command-control.md

 #### Client to Vehicle Communication

-During the course of mission, upcoming milestones can trigger a communication link to the milestone client.
+During the course of the mission, upcoming milestones can trigger a communication link to the milestone client.

 The milestone-client, in case of exceptions and emergencies can join the communication link via web on their mobile devices and communicate about the situation.